crossplane/crossplane/design/design-doc-composition-functions.md

 * Let folks specify composition logic in their DSL or GPL of choice.
 * Make it easy to extend Crossplane with new ways to 'do composition'.
 * Decouple adding new ways to 'do composition' from the core release cycle.
+* Make it easy to discover and share new ways to 'do composition'.
 * Be possible to keep behind a feature flag until it is generally available.

 ## Proposal